Naptwen/Intergration-Engine-building/README.md

 # NOTE
+this is made by USG
-You can use it anyway and edit.
+You can use it for any non-commercial purpose.
-But please leave a reference.
+Please leave a reference.

 <July 26, 2020>